antmicro/topwrap/docs/source/getting_started.md

 :::{admonition} Important
 :class: attention
-If you haven't installed Topwrap yet, go to the [Installation chapter](#installation) and make sure to install the additional dependencies for `topwrap parse`.
+If you haven't installed Topwrap yet, go to the [Installation chapter](#installation).
 :::

 ## Design overview